c10l/vagrant-butcher/README.md

 The plugin is loaded automatically once installed.

-By default, the gem looks for `$HOME/.chef/knife.rb` for the Chef server settings.
-This setting can be overrdidden by setting:
+By default, the gem looks for the Chef server settings on `$HOME/.chef/knife.rb`.
+This can be overrdidden by setting:

     Vagrant::Config.run do |config|
       config.vm.provision :chef_solo do |chef|